 In 1946, with a population of 900, Fortune was incorporated.
 The first town council was elected on 20 March 1946 from 23 possible candidates, with John R. Dixon becoming the town's first mayor.
 An old Customs Building, situated at Lorries (now Point May) was purchased for $100.0 and transported to become the first Town Hall.
 The current Municipal Building was constructed in 1967 by a local firm, Lake's Building Supplies Ltd. A Municipal Garage was built in 1980 to store the town's vehicles and other equipment.
 It has been enlarged since then.

 Early lifestyle in Fortune, as elsewhere, was simple, with open fireplaces for cooking and heating, and kerosene lamps or candles for lighting.
 Most families kept a cow or goat for milk, a few hens for eggs, and a small vegetable garden.
 Fishing and hunting supplied the bulk of the family's food.
 Long hard work days were the rule.
-By the early 1900's wood burning stoves had replaced the fireplaces, which have since changed to electric ranges and microwave ovens.
+By the early 1900's, wood-burning stoves had replaced the fireplaces, which have since changed to electric ranges and microwave ovens.
 The first electric lights were put into use on 04 January 1930.
 Telephone services were also available by then, providing a vital link with the outside world.
 Street lighting did not come until 21 December 1946 - just in time for Christmas!

-Water for the town was supplied by two public wells and a natural spring on the western side of Bunker's Hill, known as "the shoot."
+Water for the town was supplied by two public wells and a natural spring on the western side of Bunker's Hill, known as "the chute."
 The installation of sewer lines began in 1947, with both water and sewer lines being laid through most of the town four years later.
 By 1962, 99 percent of the people had both water and sewer services.

 Joseph G. Haddock , M.D., was likely Fortune's first, and only, resident physician.
 He had an office in the home of Henry J. Haddon in 1864 and was present during the diphtheria outbreak in 1876, at which time he lost five of his own children.
 Legends, supported by church records, indicate that Dr. Haddock drowned when his boat struck the rocks while entering Brunette Harbour in December of 1882.

 Fire-fighting services began with the formation of the first "Bucket Brigade" by Mr. Russell Lake in 1947.
 Today the Fortune Volunteer Fire Department is one of the most efficient in the province.
 These dedicated individuals are constantly seeking to improve their skills and their fire-fighting equipment.
-The ladies' "Blazettes" organization does much fund raising for this effort.

 Mr. Woundy started Fortune's first school around 1817, using an empty house as a schoolhouse.
 The first school was built around 1825.
 Student enrollment was inconsistent.
 Older boys often left school in the spring to go fishing with their fathers, while the older girls were sometimes engaged in spreading fish on the flakes.